Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Studying a good book and clearly understanding topics boost a student’s confidence.

 Most student pilots begin their journey with the Jeppesen Private Pilot Handbook or the FAA’s Pilot’s Handbook of Aeronautical Knowledge (PHAK).
-Both these alternatives are great books, but Jeppesen’s book is not enjoyable for any newbie.
+These alternatives are great, but Jeppesen’s book is not enjoyable for any newbie.

 Jeppesen’s books use a language that is not easy to understand.
 However, FAA’s PHAK is easy to read and understand without the depth of topics.

 Rod Machado nailed everything in this book.
-It’s engaging and can keep the reader’s attention on the subject for a long time.
+It’s engaging and can keep the reader’s attention on the subject long.
 Regarding the depth of the topics, Rod Machado is never frugal.

 “How to fly an airplane handbook” by Rod Machado.

-For a beginner pilot willing to be good at flying an airplane, I suggest either of these two books:
+For a beginner pilot willing to be good at flying an aeroplane, I suggest either of these two books:

 - Airplane flying handbook by FAA.

-The airplane flying handbook by ASA has always been my favorite book for flight training.
-It’s an excellent book for learning the basic maneuvers of aircraft.
+The airplane flying handbook by ASA has always been my favourite book for flight training.
+It’s an excellent book for learning the basic manoeuvres of aircraft.

 Both the books mentioned above are in intelligible language.
 However, Rod Machado’s book is very detailed, and that’s where it stands out from FAA’s book.

-Extra details may be boring, but Rod Machado’s books are always engaging.
+Extra details may be boring, but Rod Machado’s books are constantly engaging.

-FAA’s airplane flying handbook is an excellent book and misses all the details for a competent pilot.
+FAA’s airplane flying handbook is excellent and misses all the details for a competent pilot.

 Nevertheless, I assume you are in this article because you are a beginner.
-New aspiring pilots are in no rush to perform a maneuver the next day.
-Thus, I recommend reading Rod’s How to fly an airplane handbook for extra depth and preparing for pilot training ahead of time.
+New aspiring pilots are in no rush to manoeuvre the next day.
+Thus, I recommend reading Rod’s How to Fly an Airplane handbook for extra depth and preparing for pilot training ahead of time.

 What will you learn from the How to fly an airplane handbook?

-Rod Machado explained all the maneuvers in detail:
+Rod Machado explained all the manoeuvres in detail:

 - What to do for a particular plot and why to do that;

-- How the airplane will react when a student pilot does something wrong;
+- How the aeroplane will react when a student pilot does something wrong;

 - How a student must respond if his input is not correct.